A note on sub-orthogonal lattices: Introduction

-Since the lattice is a group, remember that the quotiente of the lattice $\Lambda$ by sublattice $\Lambda'$, $\frac{\Lambda}{\Lambda'}$, is as a finite abelian group with $M$ elements, where $M$ is a ratio of volume of sublattice $\Lambda'$ by the volume of lattice $\Lambda$, e.g., $M=\frac{\vol(\Lambda')}{\vol(\Lambda)}$.
-The $M$ elements of lattice $\Lambda$, can be seen as an orbit of null vector in $k$-dimensional torus $\frac{\Lambda}{\Lambda'}$.
-This essentially establishes the relationship with a central spherical class codes, as well as a class of linear codes track construction ``A" and similar constructions, see more details (\cite{booksloane}).
+Since the lattice is a group, remember that the quotiente of a lattice $\Lambda$ by a sublattice $\Lambda'$, $\frac{\Lambda}{\Lambda'}$, is as a finite abelian group with $M$ elements, where $M$ is the ratio of the volume of $\Lambda'$ by the volume of $\Lambda$, e.g., $M=\frac{\vol(\Lambda')}{\vol(\Lambda)}$.
+The $M$ elements of the lattice $\Lambda$, can be seen as an orbit of vector in the $k$-dimensional torus $\frac{\Lambda}{\Lambda'}$.
+This essentially establishes the relationship with a central spherical class codes, as well as a class of the linear codes track construction ``A" and similar constructions, see more details in \cite{booksloane}.